matcornic/hugo-theme-learn/exampleSite/content/shortcodes/tabs.en.md

 {{% /tab %}}
 {{< /tabs >}}

-Tabs views with the same tabs that belong to the same group sychronize their selection:
+Tab views with the same tabs that belong to the same group sychronize their selection:

 {{< tabs >}}
 {{% tab name="python" %}}